arosbio/cpsign_predict_services/README.md

 There are a few unit-tests, i.e. tests that do not rely on having a web server running.
 These are executed by running `mvn test` from the root directory.

 ### Integration tests
 The integration tests requires a running REST service.
 These tests are run using `mvn verify` but in order for this to work, the environment variable `MODEL_FILE` must be set (and pointing to the correct model for each service type).
 Thus, these tests **do not work** by running `mvn verify` from the maven parent - instead each service type must be tested one-by-one.
 To make this simpler there's a `run_IT_tests.sh` script within each service module that sets these variables and runs the integration tests (i.e. pointing to the `src/test/resources/test-model.cpsign` model within each child module, then runs `mvn verify`).
+There is also a 'master script' in the root directory that calls each service test-script so all integration tests can be run from a single script.

 ### User-interactive testing
 To facilitate easy interactive testing, each of the services includes a shell script (`start_test_server.sh`) that sets the environment variable to point to the test-model (see [Requirements](#requirements)) and spins up a jetty server for the user to try it out.